carlosjennings1991/kickstarter_analysis/README.md

 ## Conclusion

 Plays that failed often had loftier fundraising goals.
-It could be that when people donating, they like knowing their donation goes a long way i.e $100 for a play with a goal of $2000 is 5% of the total goal, but that is simply a hypothesis.
+It could be that when people are donating, they like knowing their donation goes a long way i.e $100 for a play with a goal of $2000 is 5% of the total goal, but that is simply a hypothesis.

 Another key takeaway is that successful campaigns had a much higher number of supporters (63 vs 8), while the donation amounts weren't that much different ($89 vs $73).